Banged Up Abroad: Series 14 (2021)

 A broke young Londoner gets an exciting offer to work in his dad's bar in Thailand.
-But when he arrives, he soon discovers a world of temptation that he can't resist, breaking his father's golden rule and driving them apart.
+But when he arrives, he soon discovers a world of temptation that he can not resist, breaking his father's golden rule and driving them apart.
 But when life goes from bad to worse for the youngster and he lands himself in the world's most notorious prison their relationship is tested to its limits.